luckyframework-docker/docker-examples/traefik-swarm/README.md

 ## Futher Reading

-If you're into the above but looking for more details you might want to check out: https://github.com/KCErb/lucky-hasura-docker.
+If you're into the above but looking for more details, you might want to check out: https://github.com/KCErb/lucky-hasura-docker.
 That's a repo that goes into painstaking detail of doing things like the above but more and including an awesome GraphQL engine called "Hasura".